PrasadRajeswar/Intro-to-Linux-Shell-Scripting/README.md

 4. Last three `r-x` denotes permisison given to everyone else in the system.

 To execute the file, you need to have read and execute permisison of that file.
-Since now we have execute permisison, it's time to execute the file.
+- Since now we have execute permisison, it's time to execute the file.
 But, before that, let's add some content in the file `day1.sh` so that we can see them executing.
 To do so, open the file through `nano day1.sh` command and add the following to it.
 `#!/bin/bash
 echo "You don't need to be great to start something but, you need to start to be great.`
-Then, `ctrl+o` to save and `enter` to confirm the file name and exit.
+- Then, `ctrl+o` to save and `enter` to confirm the file name and exit.
 Furthur, give the `./day1.sh` to execute the file. after executing, the output shall be following-
 `You don't need to be great to start something but, you need to start to be great.`
-Have you noticed, we wrote `#!/bin/bash` in the top line in our file `day1.sh`.
+- Have you noticed, we wrote `#!/bin/bash` in the top line in our file `day1.sh`.
 What does that mean???
-The `#!` means `shebang` It determines what path the program will be executing in the file.
-the `echo` however is a builtin command to print the content in the file.
+- The `#!` means `shebang` It determines what path the program will be executing in the file.
+The `echo` however is a builtin command to print the content in the file.
 How to know type of the command we are giving??? just give the below command on the terminal.
 `type <command>
 type echo`